Research output per year

 PhD projects

-The Death-Receptor Signalling Research Group studies the mechanism of signal transduction in order to understand the driving forces of cancer progression and identify targets for therapy.
-Based on this information we are developing novel therapeutics that can block pro-survival signalling and thus channel signal transduction towards apoptosis.
+One area of research in my group is death receptor signalling.
+We study the mechanism of signal transduction in order to understand the driving forces of cancer progression and identify targets for therapy.
+Based on this information we are developing novel therapeutics that can block pro-survival signalling and thus channel signal transduction towards apoptosis.<br/>My laboratory also studies drug resistance and immune suppression mechanisms in blood cancers.
+Projects investigate the molecular mechanisms driving immune cell suppression in acute myeloid leukaemia and multiple myeloma with the aim to develop novel cellular immunotherapies insensitive to the suppressive pressure of the tumour microenvironment.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):